Tuesday and Thursday, 9:25am-10:40am (sec 01)

 Course Description and Policies

-Here is the IDS 180 Class Syllabus.
+Here is the BHS 107 Class Syllabus.
 You may read it here or on Canvas, and/or print it from either location.

-Using another student's computer files or any portion thereof as your own work is considered cheating.
+Using another student's computer files or any portion thereof as your own work is considered cheating, FOR BOTH STUDENTS.
 All forms of dishonesty will be dealt with according to the University's Academic Integrity Policy which can be found on Canvas.